cerbero90/json-parser/README.md

 }
 ```

-Lazy pointers return a light-weight instance of `Cerbero\JsonParser\Tokens\Parser` instead of the actual large value.
+Lazy pointers return a lightweight instance of `Cerbero\JsonParser\Tokens\Parser` instead of the actual large value.
 To lazy load nested keys and values, we can then loop through the parser:

 ```php
 $json = JsonParser::parse($source)->lazyPointer('/results/0/name');